 Civil Engineering – Fresh Water Resources

 From the rivers and lakefronts of Southeastern Wisconsin to the sewer, stormwater and water treatment utilities, civil engineers bring crucial improvements to our community.
-Prepare for this fluid field with Gateway’s Civil Engineering – Fresh Water Resources associate degree.
-Working hands-on at the SC Johnson iMET Center or with virtual and augmented reality technology at Elkhorn’s Nodal workstation, you’ll be ready for a job offer.
+Prepare for this vital field with Gateway’s Civil Engineering – Fresh Water Resources associate degree.
+Working hands-on at the SC Johnson iMET Center or with virtual and augmented reality technology at Elkhorn’s Nodal classroom, you’ll be ready for a job offer.

 - Master the latest techniques and newest equipment used to survey, test, analyze and model water flow for public utilities, state agencies and contractors.